Madam Koi Koi: Nigeria

-In other countries

-Similar characters resembling Madam Koi Koi can be seen in Ghana, Cameroon, South Africa and other African countries.

 Activities

 Madam Koi Koi is mainly known for haunting school premises with activities ranging from opening school doors, singing, whistling, attacking people in toilets or the bathroom, or slapping students.
-Her presence is always accompanied by her footsteps, She may also be invisible save for her heel.
+Her presence is always accompanied by her footsteps.
+She may also be invisible save for her heel.
 In some tales she often disturbs students at night, demanding her heel which is said to be missing.

 In popular culture

-Madam Koi Koi is the antagonist in the children's book Feyi Fay and Simisayo Brownstone's The Case of the Mysterious Madam Koi Koi.
+Madam Koi Koi is the antagonist in Simisayo Brownstone's children's book Feyi Fay and The Case of the Mysterious Madam Koi Koi.

+The Netflix horror series The Origin: Madam Koi-Koi is loosely based on the urban legend.

+A supernatural horror movie, Ms. Kanyin on Amazon Prime Video, is based on the story in which Miss.
+Kanyin becomes Madame Koi-Koi to take revenge on those students who were the cause of her death.